MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/end-process.md

 ---
-title: "End Process | Microsoft Docs"
+title: End Process
-description: This article describes the ms.custom: "" ms.date: "05/13/2016"
+description: This article describes the End Process activity that ends processes that are running on the runbook server or on a remote computer. ms.custom: "" ms.date: "05/13/2016" ms.prod: system-center
-ms.prod: system-center